Everyone's Guide To Pouring Concrete In Any Weather

 The first question to ask about pouring concrete in cold weather is, “How cold is too cold?”

-The air temperature is not greater than 50 degrees Fahrenheit (10 Celsius) for more than 12 of the 24-day hours.
+The air temperature is not greater than 50°F (10 °C) for more than 12 of the 24-hour days.

-Use a low slump and minimal water-to-cement ratio.
+Use a low slump and a minimal water-to-cement ratio.
 This will reduce water bleeding and the set time, which allows less time for the water in the concrete to freeze.

 Do not begin final finishing operations while bleed water is present.